trup40/MediaTray/README.md

 ### 📥 Installation

 1. Go to the **[Releases](../../releases)** page.
-2. Download the latest `MediaTrayMaster.exe`.
+2. Download the latest `MediaTrayMaster_XXXX.zip`.
+Full: self-contained package.
+Slim: requires .NET 7.0+ installed.
 3. Run it!
 (Optionally, add a shortcut to `shell:startup` to run on boot).

 ---